 I can’t speak on behalf of people going through the US (I know you definitely need to pay for a visa into Cuba), but what I do know is that from Europe, going through Canada is a good option as you don’t need a visa to get into Cuba.

-When we realised our connecting flight was definitely going to be through Toronto, we took the opportunity to see Canada for the first time and tried to find the longest stop over possible.
+When we realised our connecting flight was definitely going to be through Toronto, we took the opportunity to see Canada for the first time and tried to find the longest stop over possible on Skyscanner (download the app here and keep track yourself on pricing!).
 If like us, you are easy going about stopovers, you will find a great price.
 You will find an even better price if you plan way, way ahead.

 Between first looking out of interest in around November, to actually booking at the very end of January: the prices/ quality of flights had changed slightly.
 Nonetheless, I am the queen at finding deals so I found us €495pp return flight Brussels – Havana (on a Saturday!), including 24 hours in Toronto on the way over and 9 hours on the way back.
 Sure, stopovers aren’t for everyone but we were more than happy to hang out in Toronto for a steal of a price.